-- 55. Transpower has previously raised concerns regarding the judgment and accuracy of the Commission in being able to estimate temporary savings during the regulatory period in estimating the baseline adjustment term.
-Transpower claim that the uncertainty can affect the decisions it makes when determining whether to pursue efficiency gains. - 56.
-To help understand this issue, we have set out below how the Transpower IRIS mechanism relies on an expenditure link between two regulatory periods and what the baseline adjustment term is.
+- 51. Transpower has previously raised concerns regarding the judgement and accuracy of the Commission in being able to estimate temporary savings during the regulatory period in estimating the baseline adjustment term.
+Transpower claims that the uncertainty can affect the decisions it makes when determining whether to pursue efficiency gains. - 52.
+To help Transpower and others to understand this issue, we have set out below how the Transpower IRIS mechanism relies on an expenditure link between two regulatory periods and what the baseline adjustment term is.